 Introduction: Why "Too Big to Fail" Matters

 For bankers, it was survival.
 For ordinary people, it was devastation: jobs lost, homes repossessed, pensions gutted.
-Families who had never set foot on Wall Street suddenly paid the price for risks they never agreed to take.
+Ordinary households paid for reckless bets they neither made nor approved.

 The phrase that dominated headlines at the time still haunts us today: too big to fail.
 And here’s the unsettling question at the heart of it all: